zalando-stups/documentation/components/senza.rst

 If a parameter was not specified on the command line (either as positional or named one), the default value is used.
-It makes sense to always put all parameters which have a default value at the bottom of the parameter definition list, otherwise one will be forced to specify the all the following parameters using a ``name=value`` as there would be no way to map them to proper position.
+It makes sense to always put all parameters which have a default value at the bottom of the parameter definition list, otherwise one will be forced to specify all the following parameters using a ``name=value`` as there would be no way to map them to proper position.